nickmvincent/ugc-val-est/implementation_details.md

 ## What if ORES can't return a predicted score?
 If ORES returns an error for any revisions in the 2 week period, mark it as "missing the ORES score" (day_of_avg_score=None).
 We don't include these in the Study 2 analyses.
 A list of all such links is written to "has_link_but_no_ores.csv".
 This means 57 posts were excluded when computing the reported results.

-However, this did not include about 2000 posts that didn't have a revision in 2 week period AND didn't have an ores score.
-Therefore, as another double check we also re-ran results with and without these posts.

 ## Known issues related to non-English articles: